mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 }
 ```

-Sometimes the script needs to execute one block when some condition is satisfied, and another if not.
-Here is an example that prints the word **positive** when the given number is greater than zero, and prints **less than 1** if not.
+Sometimes, the script needs to execute one block when some condition is satisfied and another if not.
+Here is an example that prints the word **positive** when the given number is greater than zero and prints **less than 1** if not.
 It uses the **if… else** statement.

 ```C#
 if (myNumber > 0)